iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 # Data Access

-We've seen how to [version data](/doc/tutorials/get-started/data-versioning) for sharing among team members or environments of the same <abbr>DVC project</abbr>.
+We've seen how to [version data](/doc/tutorials/get-started/data-versioning) for sharing among team members or environments of the same project.
 But what about reusing your data and models from an existing DVC project in other projects, or on a production deployment?

-Git-enabled <abbr>DVC repositories</abbr> serve as an entry point for your data.
+<abbr>DVC repositories</abbr> serve as an entry point for your data.
+The
-DVC provides commands and an API to access any version of your data files and directories.
+following CLI commands and an API are available to access any version of it, from any machine where DVC is installed.

 ## Find a dataset